-37. Because it's directly contacting the surface of the Earth, the troposphere is extremely sensitive to the things that happen at this level like photosynthesis, the oceans evaporating and human activities.
+37. Because it's directly contacting the surface of the earth, the troposphere is extremely sensitive to the things that happen at this level like photosynthesis, oceans evaporating, and human activities.

 38. The concentration of carbon dioxide in the troposphere has almost doubled since the year 1900.

-39. Because of the increase in carbon dioxide, some of Earth's heat is trapped close to the surface of the planet, and stops it from being able to be released into space.
+39. Because of the increase in carbon dioxide, some of the earth's heat is trapped close to the surface of the planet.
+This stops it from being able to be released into space.

 Here at Kidadl, we have carefully created lots of interesting family-friendly facts for everyone to enjoy!
 If you liked our troposphere facts then why not take a look at these awesome geologic law of superposition fun facts, or these mind-blowing mesosphere facts.